 Instacart delivered the following Facebook ads knowing that these grocery stores are in my residential area:

 Since grocery delivery services are still a new market, the company is likely looking for customer growth in many different areas.

 Up close and personal with geographic segmentation

 Geographic segmentation perfectly complements a marketing strategy.
-Whether you’re using it in coordination with the other types of segmentation or on its own, it’s imperative to target products or services on the basis where your consumers reside.
+Whether you’re using it in coordination with the other types of segmentation or on its own.
+It is imperative to target products or services based on where your consumers reside.
 Since the better you know a customer, the more personalized offer you can provide, and the higher the chance your campaign will result in the desired outcome.